Pellets create Canadian jobs

 The wood pellet industry already employs thousands across Canada in manufacturing, harvesting and transportation.
 It has the potential to create many more thousands of jobs across Canada by replacing more expensive and less sustainable heating fuels.

-As the Forest Products Association of Canada’s (FPAC) vice-president of environmental leadership Mark Hubert noted in Canadian Biomass magazine, “From a social perspective, bioenergy also creates more permanent employment than other energy sources.
+As the former Forest Products Association of Canada’s (FPAC) vice-president of environmental leadership Mark Hubert noted in Canadian Biomass magazine, “From a social perspective, bioenergy also creates more permanent employment than other energy sources.
 Considering the same capital investment, bioenergy creates twice as many jobs as other types of renewable energy and three times as many jobs as fossil fuels.”

 That’s keeping the home fires burning.